-Why Northern Lights Viewing Will Be Stellar Over the Next Few Years
+Why Northern Lights Viewing Will Be Stellar This Year—and How and Where to Spot Them

 Time to learn the term “solar maximum” and book that aurora borealis trip.

-Streaks of pink, green, and purple northern lights in the night sky
+Streaks of pink and green northern lights in the night sky over water and mountains

-Pink, red, and purple hues only occur when the Kp Index is higher than four—which will be more common in the next few years.
+Pink and purple hues only occur when the Kp-index is higher than four—which will be more common this year.

-Cold, clear nights in our northernmost climes are when you’re most likely to see the shimmering, kaleidoscopic show of the Northern Lights.
+Cold, clear nights in our northernmost climes have always provided optimal opportunities for spotting the shimmering, kaleidoscopic show known as the northern lights.
 Curling and flickering, pulsing and waving, the aurora borealis paints the night sky in broad strokes of chartreuse, magenta, and violet.

 While the aurora is happening somewhere almost all the time, its intensity varies.
 However, during solar maximum, the strength of the celestial show increases.

 Every 11 years (give or take), the sun’s poles flip—its North Pole becomes its South Pole and vice versa.
-That rotation causes sunspots (that look like dark bruises on the sun’s surface), which lead to solar flares and coronal mass ejections (CMEs), a large expulsion of electromagnetism that, when directed toward Earth, causes the Northern Lights.
-As we get closer and closer to solar maximum (which is measured by the month that sees the most sunspots, currently estimated to happen sometime in 2025), flares and CMEs will ramp up in number and intensity.
+That rotation causes sunspots (that look like dark bruises on the sun’s surface), which lead to solar flares and coronal mass ejections (CMEs), a large expulsion of electromagnetism that, when directed toward Earth, causes the northern lights.

-Scientists say that near the spring and fall equinoxes is typically better for Northern Lights viewing.
+Scientists say that near the spring and fall equinoxes is typically better for northern lights viewing.
 This largely has to do with the position of the Earth at those times.
 Near the summer and winter solstice, the Earth’s tilt toward or away from the sun is at a maximum; during the fall and spring equinoxes, the Earth’s axis is neither tilted toward the sun nor away from it (it’s why there’s a nearly equal amount of daylight and darkness then).
-Because the Earth is positioned straight up and the solar wind is hitting directly on the side of the magnetic field, there’s a better transfer of power, which creates more vibrant auroras.
+Because the Earth is positioned straight up and the solar wind is directly hitting the side of the magnetic field, there’s a better transfer of power, which creates more vibrant auroras.

-For those who really want to stack the deck and have flexibility aboout when they can travel, another thing to consider is the fact that the sun rotates every 27 days.
-If there was a good display 27 days ago, then there’s a better probability that there will be a good display approximately 27 days later.
+For those who really want to stack the deck and have flexibility around when they can travel, another point to consider is the sun’s rotation every 27 days.
+If there was a good display 27 days ago, then there’s a better probability that there will be a good display approximately 27 days later compared to other days of the cycle.

 It’s worth mentioning that while the lights are technically happening all year, you won’t see them during the summer—it’s just too bright in the Arctic.